TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/mode_choice.md

 ### WAT (Walk-Access-Transit)

+`V4.0`

 Walk access transit primarily represents all public transportation trips that do not involve driving to and leaving a vehicle at a station.
 This includes both walking to a station/stop and being dropped off as a passenger to a station/stop.
 In the future we will look at designing the passenger mode to encompass the latter functionality.

+`V4.1+`

+Walk access transit represents trips where both the access and egress legs of the trip are done using active transportation modes, such as walking or cycling, and where at least one public transit vehicle is used for the trip.

 ### Walk